Home Compare JNJ vs REL.L

 Johnson & Johnson vs RELX: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with Johnson & Johnson carrying a narrow edge on stability.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+RELX still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, Johnson & Johnson is in better shape — its trend is intact while RELX's trend has broken down.
 That puts structure and market broadly in agreement — Johnson & Johnson's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (JNJ: Russell 1000, REL.L: STOXX 600).
+Peer scores are normalised within each company's primary universe (JNJ: S&P 500, REL.L: STOXX 600).

 Trajectory Similarity